Pet Food & Nutrition (Dog + Cat)

 Mix the new food with the current one over 7‑10 days, gradually increasing the new proportion while decreasing the old.
 Start with 25% new/75% old and finish with 100% new to avoid upsetting the stomach.

-Best Cat Food Brands in Philippines – 2025 Guide
+Best Cat Food Brands for Indoor Cats – 2025 Guide